tshoham/VI-Live-Workshop-For-BE/src/Lab2/LAB2.md

 2. Set the property `batch-size` of the pgie element and for streamumx (look for "Your implementation goes here" in the code)

     1. Set the "batch-size" property of the streammux to the number of sources: `streammux.set_property("batch-size", number_sources)`

-    2. Get the current batch size setting by running `pgie.get_property("batch-size")`
-    3. Compare the current batch size property to the number_sources.
-    4. If they don't match then set the batch size property of the pgie element to the number of resources.
+    1. Set the "batch-size" property of the pgie to the number of sources: `pgie.set_property("batch-size", number_sources)`

     > [!NOTE]
-> Batch-size can be set in the AI inference configuration, and can also be updated from within the pipeline.
+> Batch-size can be set in the AI inference configuration file, and can also be updated from within the pipeline.
 > This is something we will need to update in VI when cameras are added/removed.